-This year we had a large facility finished in January in the very north part of the Rainier Valley neighborhood of Seattle, on S. Dearborn Street.
-Another Seattle facility will be completed this year by the old Rainier Brewery on Airport Way S. and a new facility that was well underway last year in Auburn may already be complete by now.
-Two additional facilities are permitted for construction with one in Auburn and the other in Covington.
+In 2017, we had a large facility finished in January in the very north part of the Rainier Valley neighborhood of Seattle, on S. Dearborn Street.
+Another Seattle facility was completed this year by the old Rainier Brewery on Airport Way S. Two new facilities were added in Auburn as well as one in Shoreline, one in Kirkland and one in Woodinville.
+These 7 new facilities added around 550,000 square feet of new self-storage space.